The Hubris of "Comfort"

 - The Ransom: Extortion funds demanded by international syndicates to decrypt town servers.

-- Forensic Scrubbing: Specialized cybersecurity firms charging thousands per hour, pushing the average municipal recovery cost to a staggering $2.83 million in 2024.
+- Forensic Scrubbing: Specialized cybersecurity firms charging thousands per hour, pushing the mean municipal recovery cost to $2.83 million in 2024.

 - Total Reconstruction: The ground-up rebuild of Sherman’s entire digital infrastructure.

-The numbers paint a sobering picture of municipal vulnerability.
-Over the past three years alone, 246 ransomware attacks have struck U.S. government organizations, inflicting an estimated cost of $52.88 billion.
+The math is unforgiving.
+Over the past three years alone, 246 ransomware attacks have struck U.S. government organizations, inflicting an estimated $52.88 billion in damages.
 The mean cost for a state or local government to recover from an attack in 2024 was $2.83 million—more than double the $1.21 million average reported in 2023.

-And the threat is only accelerating.
-Between April 2024 and April 2025, ransomware attacks against government entities more than tripled, marking a staggering 235.4% year-over-year spike.
-In the first five weeks of 2025 alone, U.S. ransomware attacks surged by 149% compared to the previous year.
+The threat is accelerating.
+Between April 2024 and April 2025, ransomware attacks against government entities more than tripled, marking a 235.4 percent year-over-year spike.
+In the first five weeks of 2025 alone, attacks surged by 149 percent.

-Where does the ransom money come from when the town is hit?
-Who pays the specialized forensic cybersecurity firms charging thousands of dollars an hour to scrub the servers?
+When the town is hit, where does the ransom money come from?
+Who pays the forensic cybersecurity firms charging thousands of dollars an hour to scrub the servers?
 Who finances the total reconstruction of Sherman’s digital infrastructure from scratch?

-It will not come from the IT provider who offered this dangerously optimistic assessment.
-It will come directly from the pockets of Sherman taxpayers.
+The IT provider who offered this optimistic assessment won't be paying the bill.
+The money will be drafted directly from the pockets of Sherman taxpayers.

-When you manage tens of millions of public dollars, opting out of catastrophic coverage is not a cost-saving measure; it is municipal malpractice.
-The Town Tribune dutifully printed this admission without interrogating the risk, treating a massive systemic vulnerability as a passing footnote.
-But the residents of Sherman must understand exactly what is at stake before they vote on this year's budget.
-The First Selectman may be entirely "comfortable" operating without a net, but when the system inevitably crashes, it is the taxpayers who will hit the ground.
+When an administration manages tens of millions in public funds, dropping catastrophic coverage isn't a cost-saving measure.
+It is municipal malpractice.
+The Town Tribune dutifully printed this admission without interrogating the risk, treating a systemic vulnerability as a footnote.
+But taxpayers need to understand exactly what is at stake before they vote on this budget.
+The First Selectman may be "comfortable" operating without a net, but when the system crashes, the taxpayers are the ones who will hit the ground.

 Sources & Further Reading